sagemath/trac_to_gh/Issue 6751.md

 # Issue 6751: implement ternary quadratic forms associated to orders in rational quaternion algebras

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6751

 Original creator: was